The Role of IT Auditor

 IT auditing contributes to economic growth by ensuring secure and efficient IT operations, reducing risks, and fostering trust in digital transactions.

-Social Implications and Benefits of the Field
+Social Implications and Benefits of IT Auditor

 The field enhances data security, protects privacy, and promotes ethical IT practices, benefiting society at large.